blu371ck/AWS-GUARDDUTY-AND-LAMBDA-SOAR/README.md

-# AWS GuardDuty-Lambda SOAR 🛡️
+# AWS GuardDuty-Lambda SOAR: Automated Threat Response Pipeline

-__AWS GuardDuty-Lambda SOAR__ is a complete, serverless Security Orchestration, Automation, and Response (SOAR) project for AWS.
-It automatically detects and responds to security threats identified by Amazon GuardDuty, enabling rapid containment of compromised resources.
+A comprehensive, serverless Security Orchestration, Automation, and Response (SOAR) pipeline built on AWS to automatically detect and remediate security threats in near real-time.

-This project deploys all necessary infrastructure using Terraform and uses a custom Python library [aws-reflex](https://github.com/blu371ck/aws-reflex) deployed as an AWS Lambda Layer to execute remediation workflows.
+__Core Technologies__: AWS (Lambda, GuardDuty, EventBridge, EC2, EBS, SNS, SSM Parameter Store), Terraform, Python, Boto3, Pytest

+---
+## Project Summary
+This project automates the entire lifecycle of security threat response within an AWS environment.
+It addresses the critical need for rapid remediation by leveraging an event-driven, serverless architecture.
+When Amazon GuardDuty detects a potential compromise (e.g., an EC2 instance communicating with a malicious C2 server), the system automatically triggers a multi-step workflow to contain, preserve evidence from, and eradicate the threat, all without manual intervention.
+The result is a robust, cost-effective, and scalable solution that reduces the Mean Time to Response (MTTR) from hours to minutes.

-## Key Features
+## Key Contributions & Features

-- __Fully Automated Deployment__: All AWS infrastructure is managed via Terraform for repeatable, version-controlled deployments.
-- __Event-Driven & Serverless__: Built on AWS Lambda for a cost-effective, scalable, and low-maintenance SOAR solution.
-- __Rapid Threat Containment__: Automatically isolates EC2 instances, preserves evidence via snapshots, and terminates threats within minutes of detection.
-- __Secure & Extensible Python Library__: The core logic is a clean, object-oriented, and type-safe Python library that is easy to test and extend with new response handlers.
-- __Secure Configuration__: Manages all configuration (ARNs, IDs) via AWS SSM Parameter Store, avoiding hardcoded secrets.

-## How It Works

-1. __Detect__: Amazon GuardDuty detects a threat (e.g., an EC2 instance communicating with a C2 server) and generates a finding.
-2. __Trigger__: An Amazon EventBridge rule filters for GuardDuty findings and invokes the GuardDuty-SOAR-Responder Lambda function.
-3. __Orchestrate__: The Lambda function uses the aws-reflex library to identify the correct handler for the specific finding type.
-4. __Remediate__: The handler class executes a series of automated response steps using Boto3:
+- __Engineered an Event-Driven SOAR Pipeline__: Designed and deployed a serverless architecture using AWS Lambda and EventBridge.
+The solution actively monitors for GuardDuty findings, filters for specific threat types, and initiates an automated response workflow.
+- __Developed a Custom Python Remediation Library ([aws-reflex](https://github.com/blu371ck/aws-reflex))__: Architected and built a clean, object-oriented, and extensible Python library to orchestrate the response logic.
+The library is type-safe, unit-tested with pytest, and packaged as an AWS Lambda Layer for modularity and reuse.
+- __Implemented a Full Infrastructure as Code (IaC) Deployment__: Utilized Terraform to define and manage all required AWS infrastructure, including VPCs, EC2 instances, security groups, IAM roles, and serverless components.
+This ensures consistent, repeatable, and version-controlled deployments.
+- __Automated a Multi-Step Threat Remediation Workflow__: The core logic, executed by the Lambda function, performs the following sequence of actions upon detecting a threat:
-5. __Contain__: The instance's security group is immediately changed to a "quarantine" group, blocking all traffic.
+- __Containment__: Immediately isolates the compromised EC2 instance by dynamically reassigning it to a "quarantine" security group, blocking all inbound and outbound traffic.
-6. __Preserve__: An EBS snapshot of the instance's root volume is created for forensic analysis.
+- __Preservation__: Automatically creates an EBS snapshot of the instance's root volume to preserve a point-in-time image for future forensic analysis.
-7. __Eradicate__: The compromised instance is terminated.
+- __Eradication__: Terminates the compromised EC2 instance to remove the active threat from the environment.
-8. __Notify__: A detailed report is sent to a security team via an SNS topic.
+- __Notification__: Publishes a detailed report of the detected threat and all actions taken to a security team via an SNS topic and email subscription.
+- __Ensured Secure Configuration Management__: Implemented security best practices by managing all application configuration, such as ARNs and resource IDs, through the AWS SSM Parameter Store, eliminating hardcoded secrets and credentials from the codebase.

 ## Project Structure
 ```